KlemenVovk/ids-tutoring/docs/session1.md

 - The environments will be created with conda and the `environment.yml` file that defines the environment will be in the git repository.
 - The README will contain ALL instructions needed to run the code.
 - We will seed all randomness in our code.
-- Later when we learn about Docker, all dockerfiles and docker compose files will be in the repository.
+- Later when we learn about Docker, all Dockerfiles and docker compose files will be in the repository.

 ## Git